m-p-esser/unsplash_photo_trends/README.md

 ## Data Model

+The most important table is `photo-editorial-metadata-expanded` which contains Photo metadata from the *Editorial* section of Unsplash.

+*Editorial photos can only be used in editorial projects such as: news related materials (newspaper and magazine articles, TV news), blogs and educational materials.*

 ![Data Model](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/data_model.png)

-Additional tables not shown in this diagram as they are external tables syncing data from Google Cloud Storage to Big Query (not being picked up by ERM modeling software)
+Additional tables not shown in this diagram as they are external tables syncing data from Google Cloud Storage to Big Query and are not being picked up by ERM modeling software are:
 - [`monthly-platform-stats`](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/monthly-platform-stats.png)
 - [`topics`](https://raw.githubusercontent.com/m-p-esser/unsplash_photo_trends/master/docs/images/topics.png)